Eco-friendly Construction at Surwahi Social ECOESTATE Kanha

 - Protect nature – Use local ecological friendly construction raw material.

 - Non-toxics – Keep the air clean and pure thereby enhancing the quality of the indoor and outdoor environment.

 - Quality – Build quality and energy-efficient structures.
 This kind of construction deploys ecological sensitive architecture incorporating designs which emphasize sustainable structures.

 More and more people are now advocating the use of alternate and sustainable construction methods.
 It has the potential to lower construction costs; it helps protect and conserve the nature; helps reduce the impact of a structure on the environment, and helps create a clean and strong brand image in front of customers and the public in general.
 It also paves way or responsible or sustainable tourism.

-Surwahi Social Kanha (SSK) – setting an unprecedented benchmark in sustainable construction
+Surwahi Social Ecoestate Kanha (SSEK) – setting an unprecedented benchmark in sustainable construction

 Note of Thanks

 Other than the owners, there is one entity and three key personalities who have played a significant role in ensuring that the construction of the property and the overall place is in complete sync with the goal and vision of SSEK.

 - Mrinmayee, an architect firm based in Bangalore that is revolutionizing the concept of low embodied energy designs in the country.
 A stabilized soil-block consultancy firm, they work exclusively with alternate methods of construction including stabilized mud blocks.
 Mrinmayee was formed to provide people with the option of cost-effective and earthy alternatives to building houses.
 The founder, Dr.Yogananda had his own house built using mud blocks back in the 1980s.
 Today, the firm works as a mud-block consultant, as a soil testing lab and also helps train artisans and contractors on mud block techniques.